gamemanual0/gm0/source/docs/software/tutorials/encoders.rst

       .. image:: images/mecanum-drive/mecanum-drive-blocks-sample-2.png
          :width: 45em

-.. note:: Units are very important when dealing with FTC programming, so try to always be consistant!
+.. note:: Units are very important when dealing with FTC programming, so try to always be consistent!
 Whatever units you use for the diameter are the units that the distance will be calculated in.
 So if you measure your diameter in inches, the reported distance will also be in inches

 Putting this all together with our previous testing program, we get